Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Introduction

-The identification of activity nests, hot spots, or active longitudes is sensitive to the rotation rate assumed in the analysis.
-Most studies have searched for preferred longitudes in a reference frame rotating close to the Carrington rate, implicitly assuming that longitudinal structures remain anchored in that frame \citep[e.g.,][]{Bai1987, Bai2003}.
-However, different choices of rotation rate can highlight or obscure persistent features.
-For example, \citet{Bogart1982} applied Fourier analysis to sunspot numbers and found prominent rotation periods that varied by as much as two days between solar cycles, suggesting that active longitudes may not be rigidly tied to a single rate.
-Likewise, \citet{Berdyugina2003, Usoskin2005} reported that active longitudes can migrate with differential rotation, exhibiting variable rotation rates that depend on both latitude and phase of the solar cycle.
-Analyses of hot spots have often assumed a rigid rotation over decades, which can impose artificial persistence if the underlying pattern is, in fact, drifting.
-In this work, we expand on these approaches by searching across a broad range of rotation rates, allowing us to identify nests and longitudinal clustering without presupposing their anchoring frame.
+A central difficulty in identifying activity nests is that longitudinal organization depends on the assumed rotation frame.
+Most studies search for preferred longitudes in a frame rotating near the Carrington rate, implicitly assuming that longitudinal structures remain anchored in that frame \citep[e.g.,][]{Bai1987, Bai2003}.
+However, different rotation rates can either highlight or obscure persistent features. \citet{Bogart1982} found rotation periods differing by up to two days between solar cycles, suggesting that preferred longitudes are not rigidly tied to a single rotation rate.
+Other studies reported migration of active longitudes consistent with differential rotation and cycle-dependent behavior \citep{Berdyugina2003, Usoskin2005}.
+In this work, we expand upon previous approaches by searching across a broad range of rotation rates, allowing nests and longitudinal clustering to be identified without presupposing their anchoring frame.

-The Sun provides a near-by star in which to study these phenomena in the broader context of stellar activity.
-Long-lived active longitudes have been reported on other stars using data from Kepler and TESS \citep[e.g.][]{Lehtinen2016, Lehtinen2020, Reinhold2020, Davenport2015, Roettenbacher2016}.
-Dynamo models also suggest that non-axisymmetric modes and flux-emergence asymmetries may be generic features of rapidly rotating stars \citep{Isik2011, Isik2015, Brun2017}.
-Understanding solar activity nests and active longitudes therefore informs not only solar-cycle physics but also stellar magnetism and the resulting brightness variations that impact exoplanet detection and habitability studies \citep{Baliunas1995}.

-In summary, activity nests and active longitudes represent key diagnostics of longitudinal organization in solar and stellar magnetism.
-Persistent clustering implies memory in the dynamo system, or long-lived dynamic structuring, that is not captured by purely axisymmetric flux-transport models.